 As a full-time employee, you receive a year of service credit for a year of work.
 You may not earn more than a year of service credit in a year.
-A "year" is one calendar year for State employees.
-For teachers in State Institutions who are paid on an annual, rather than an hourly rate, a "year" is one school year.

 For purposes of accumulating service credit, a "full-time employee" works 100% of what is defined as full-time for a particular job.
-If you work less, you earn service credit based on the ratio of the number of hours you work to the number of hours worked by a full-time employee.
-For example, if you are working 35 hours per week in a 40 hour per week position, you work 1,820 hours in a calendar year (35 hours per week x 52 weeks).
-A full-time employee in that job works 2,080 hours in a calendar year (40 hours/week x 52 weeks).
+If you work less, you earn service credit based on the ratio of the time you work to the time worked by a full-time employee.
+For example, if a full-time teacher works one-half of a school year, one-half of a year (6 months) of service credit is earned.
+Likewise, if a half-time teacher works the entire school year, one-half of a year (6 months) of service credit is earned.